-Malå Geoscience, Sweden, produces the WELLMAC Logging system used within this study.
+Malå Geoscience, Sweden, produces the WELLMAC Logging System used within this study.
 The geophysical logging system includes five major parts; a measuring probe suite, a power supply/modem probe, a surface unit with software, a cable drum or winch and a depth-measuring wheel, see Figure 3-1.

 Each probe can be used individually or assembled with up to six others to form a probe suite.
-The power supply/modem probe (controller probe) is always mounted at the top of the probe suite.
-Its task is to take care of power supply to the probes and data communication between the surface unit and the probes.
+The power supply/modem probe (controller probe), which is always mounted on top of the probe suite, serves to take care of power supply to the probes and data communication between the surface unit and the probes.